top of page

 Me: Because you are you.

 Mr. Rogers loved all of us “just the way we are.”
 His words of encouragement and philosophy of kindness reflected his unconditional, consistent, and sincere love.
-Fred Rogers taught us the answer is always love.
+Fred Rogers taught us that the answer is always love.

 “I think that those who would try to make you feel less than who you are . . . that’s the greatest [harm].” --Fred Rogers